Mutation and Random Matrix Theory: RMT, Phase Transition and Evolution

-\\A similar phase transition occurs in two-dimensional large-$L$ lattice gauge theories\footnote{For a useful review of large-L gauge theories see \cite{Marino}.} in critical coupling constant which is known as Gross-Witten-Wadia (GWW) phase transition \cite{Gross-Witten,Wadia}.
-In this case, the stable phase is the strong coupling phase and the unstable phase is the weak coupling phase of Yang-Mills gauge theory and the Tracy-Widom is the crossover function between these two areas in the double scaling limit (for finite but large $L$).
+The main question of this paper is when genetic evolution occurs in the decomposition process.
+Before answering this question, let us see when evolution happens from a biological point of view.
+As a naive expression, When the cell starts to decouple into two individual cells, most of the time it will preserve the original gene.
+The story becomes interesting when one nucleotide (like A) exchanges with another nucleotide (like C) and causes an error in the replication which in turn changes the features of the living cell.
+Now the change $A\rightarrow C$ or $T\rightarrow G$ can change the energy levels of DNA spectrum (a gap on the Gaussian distribution) to put the cell in a more stable state (since GC pairs are stronger).
+This means one eigenvalue has changed the statistics of RMT which can slightly deviate the shape of the density of eigenvalues $\rho(\lambda)$ of that disterbution.

-\\ Just like many natural phenomena, if we assume the distribution of the energy bindings in a DNA has a Gaussian distribution, then the density of energy eigenvalues for large $L$ can be given by the famous Wigner semi-circle law (fig. \eqref{semi-circle1}):
+This evolution can be related to the {\it{phase transition}} in RMT since it describes a variation between two phases, weak (more AT) and strong (more GC).
+This is also possible through studying the distribution of the maximum eigenvalue or {\it{Tracy-Widom}} distribution \cite{TW1,TW2,TW3}.
+This has been widely studied in \cite{Majumdar2} and we are not going to go through the complete details in this paper.
+To support this idea, It has been argued in \cite{R-May} that any random complex interacting system will remain stable\footnote{The stability here means the perseverance of the species against external conditions.
+The system is unstable when the species goes toward extinction or the system is not prepared to preserve its heredity by evolution.
+Natural selection is an action against this process.} {\it{if}} the largest eigenvalue $\lambda_{\text{max}}$ of the random distribution is less than an inverse of the coupling constant of the system $g$:

-The Tracy-Widom distribution apply near the edge of this semi-circle .i.e. $\sqrt{2}$.
-In random matrix theory, there is a Colomb force between eigenvalues in each sample.
-This force can differ by changing the coupling constant of the theory and that will cause a slight deviation to the effective potential where the eigenvalues condensated and therefore $g^{-1}$ can be seen as a potential well where we can move it on the real axis line of the energy.
-When the potential well is located out of the semi-circle (fig. (a) of \eqref{semi-circle2}), no phase transition will appear.
-Just as the potential hit the edge of the semi-circle, it can affect the edge and change the Wigner distribution to the Tracy-Widom distribution close to that region (fig. (b) of \eqref{semi-circle2}):
+there is a critical value for $g$ in which at that point the system would experience a phase transition.
+A similar transition occurs in two-dimensional large-$N$ lattice gauge theories\footnote{For a useful review of large-N gauge theories see \cite{Marino}.} in critical coupling constant which is known as Gross-Witten-Wadia phase transition \cite{Gross-Witten,Wadia}.
+Using the {\it{steepest-descent}} method \cite{steepest-descent}, \cite{Gross-Witten} solved the large $N$ limit of the two-dimensional lattice gauge theory and observed a possible 3rd order phase transition.
+They showed for a general unitary RMT, the behavior of the density of eigenvalues for weak and strong coupling regimes is described by different analytical functions \cite{Gross-Witten}:

-that causes a 3rd order phase transition from stable to an unstable regime or vice versa.
+a phase transition is observed (for very large N) at $\tau=2$, marking a boundary between weak and strong coupling regimes.
+For $|\lambda|\leq \sqrt{2\tau}$ and $\tau \rightarrow 0$, the distribution is given by Wigner's semi-circle law: